 In this case, you must either change the film or rectify your Holga to increase the tension of the film during its unwinding, and therefore winding.

-Loading the Holga
+Loading a film into the Holga

 Try as much as possible to load the film in a dark place, just like a camera.
 But even more with the Holga which can let the light pass in various places and